Fast track your business career and open the door to senior management.

 PLUS select 1 course from:

-These elective courses can be used to complete a specialisation in one of the following areas:
+These electives can be used to study courses in the following interest areas:

 - Entrepreneurship and Innovation Management (available at Sippy Downs only)